kleiinnn/mklein.co.at/source/2017-06-03-hello-world.html.markdown

 tags:
 ---

-I think this is now my attempt to start a blog and I really hope that I will manage to write posts at least a few times a year.
+I think this is now my third attempt to start a blog and I really hope that I will manage to write posts at least a few times a year.
 Chances are good as I am just graduating from my current school (a technical high school) and I have a little bit more time now.

 Along with the effort to finally start my blog, I have also completely rewritten my website.